ahmadsardar/Aerofinder/Documentation.md

 Key changes from previous version:
 1. Removed all references to standalone Terms page
-2. Added documentation for new Travel Assistant features
+2. Added documentation for new Chatbot features
 3. Updated technology choices to reflect current implementation
 4. Added justification for design system changes
 5. Revised future enhancements to reflect completed work